cmgoffena13/DE-Capstone-Portfolio-1/README.md

 <sup>Initial thoughts: pretty straightforward, not that familiar with stocks in general so afterHours and preMarket are a little mysterious.
 Noticed the status value that we can check.
 Also noticing the decimal values can have more than 2 decimal places.</sup>

 ## Initial Data Investigations - Benzinga API
+Benzinga gave the most detailed information about government official trading.
+They had a 2 week trial showcasing the last month's worth of data.
+Their pricing for a plan ended up being atrocious though at $300 a month for just the government trades endpoint.
+They also hid their pricing behind "Contact Us".
+No thank you.
+So I grabbed a month's worth to showcase.
+Not worth getting a different endpoint after the investment in code.
+Maybe I'll switch later but other endpoints aren't as fleshed out.

 ### Government Trades API Endpoint
 URL: https://www.benzinga.com/api/v1/gov/usa/congress/trades?pagesize=1&date={date}&token=...